LykkeCity/Lykke.Ninja/README.md

 =======
 # lykke.ninja
 The service is used for:
- * retrieving address information from blockchain
+ * retrieving address information from blockchain and stores it in mongodb
+ * for request like balances/{address}/summary and balances/{address} uses mongodb info.
+For all other requests (like  transactions/{txId}) proxies to NbitcoinNinja

 # Deploy